 - E̶v̶e̶r̶y̶ ̶b̶y̶r̶e̶k̶ ̶s̶h̶o̶p̶ ̶i̶n̶ ̶A̶l̶b̶a̶n̶i̶a̶ ̶ (Sorry, I was too busy eating to take photos.)

 Note: All photos are all rights reserved by Karen at Wanderlustingk.
-If you are part of the media and you would like to share these photos with your audience, you are allowed to share a maximum of 5 photos with credit.
+If you are part of the media and you would like to share these photos with your audience, you are allowed to share a maximum of 5 photos with credit and a link to my website.
 You cannot share all 50.
 I am happy to send HQ photos if you contact me, but if you rehost ALL of my photos without permission, you will be contacted by a photo licensing agency about copyright infringement.

 Photos of Theth, Albania